openfoodfacts/openfoodfacts-server/docs/explanations/packaging-data.md

 #### Extract attributes that relate to different packaging components

 The values for each input field ("packaging" tag field and "packaging_text_[language code]" packaging information text field) are analyzed[^parse_packaging_from_text_phrase] to recognize packaging components and their attributes.
+One product may have multiple "packaging_text_[language code]" values in different languages.
+Only the value for the main product of the language is currently analyzed.

 [^parse_packaging_from_text_phrase]: parse_packaging_from_text_phrase() function in [/lib/ProductOpener/Packagings.pm](https://github.com/openfoodfacts/openfoodfacts-server/blob/main/lib/ProductOpener/Packaging.pm)